 Description A predefined string identifier that is initialized with the name of the function in which the symbol is used.
 This is useful for assertions and other trace utilities.
 The symbol requires that language extensions are enabled.

-This symbol is required by Standard C. See also -e, page 263 andPRETTY_FUNCTION, page 438.
+See also -e, page 261 and PRETTY FUNCTION, page 412.